 Leaflet distribution campaigns have the highest success rates when they are well planned and prepared ahead of time.
 The distribution schedule shouldn’t be too packed and your design and print process should be done properly with enough time to consider all details.

-Even though at The Private Postman we can deliver hundreds of thousands of leaflets for any of our clients in a week it is still best to spread your distribution out a bit more.
+Even though at The Private Postman we can deliver hundreds of thousands of leaflets for any of our clients in a short amount of time, it is still best to spread your distribution out a bit more.

 A week at a time

 You also want to leave another working week for your printing and delivery process.
 Many larger printers will have a 24hr turnaround service available.
-The world can be an unpredictable place and driver shortages and other disruptions can change this schedule.
+However, the world can be an unpredictable place and driver shortages or other disruptions can change this schedule.

 Having a whole week set aside for the printing process to go through and for your leaflets to make their way to your distributor’s warehouse is the way to go.